warriorBunny013/Your-First-Contribution/Readme.md

    - git add . : adding all the changes to the stage
    - git commit -m "your commit mssg" : commiting all the changes
-   - sync changes
+   - git switch -c your-new-branch-name : Now create a branch using the git switch command
+   - git push -u origin your-branch-name : push all the commited changes
-   - open github and send pull request from your previously forked repository
+   - open github and send a pull request from your forked repo!